André Leipold

-André Leipold (born 12 November 2001) is a professional footballer who plays as a forward for Dutch Eerste Divisie club Helmond Sport on loan from Pardubice.
+André Leipold (born 12 November 2001) is a professional footballer who plays as a forward for club SC Verl.
 Born in Germany, he plays for the Philippines national team.

 Club career

-Leipold is a youth product of TV Altötting, Red Bull Salzburg, Bayern Munich, Unterhaching, DFI Bad Aibling, and Wacker Burghausen.
+Leipold is a youth product of TV Altötting, Red Bull Salzburg, Bayern Munich, SpVgg Unterhaching, DFI Bad Aibling, and Wacker Burghausen.
 A street footballer in his youth, he began his senior career with Wacker Burghausen in the Regionalliga, where he scored 9 goals in 23 games.
 This earned him a transfer to Darmstadt 98 in January 2022, where he signed a professional contract until 2025.
 He made his professional debut with Darmstadt as a 60th minute substitute in a 3–1 tie with 1.
 FC Nürnberg in the 2.
 Bundesliga on 9 April 2022, where he scored an own goal in extra time.

 On 10 January 2023, Leipold was loaned by Würzburger Kickers.

 On 13 July 2023, Darmstadt announced Leipold's transfer to SV Lafnitz in Austria.

 On 12 July 2024, Leipold signed a contract with Czech First League club Pardubice.

 On 5 August 2025, Leipold joined Dutch Eerste Divisie club Helmond Sport on a one-year loan deal with option to buy.

+On 23 July 2026, Leipold returned to Germany and signed with SC Verl in 3.
+Liga.

 International career

 Philippines

 In 2024, it was reported that Leipold was among the heritage players being recruited by the Philippines.

 On 27 May 2025, Leipold was included in the 24-man squad of the Philippines for the 2027 AFC Asian Cup qualification match against Tajikistan.

+On June 3, 2026, Leipold scored his first two international goals in the 5–1 win over Guam in a friendly at the Rizal Memorial Stadium.

+Scores and results list the Philippines' goal tally first.